Back Co-intelligenze, quell’alleanza vincente uomo-macchina che orienta i servizi

 People with a higher level of education and higher wages are the most exposed to artificial intelligence.
 This is because workers in these two categories often hold office jobs that can be automated and simplified.
 In 2022, workers in the most exposed jobs earned an average of USD 33 per hour, compared to USD 20 for jobs with the lowest level of exposure.

 AI management and integration need to be reimagined.
 It is essential that technology and non-technology teams effectively collaborate, creating opportunities for social interactions and redefining learning hierarchies.
 We have observed that these approaches proved successful in various corporate environments, allowing companies to engage employees in a collective growth journey.
 An example of this is the Sella group, which embraced the concept of co-intelligence.
 This idea is further supported by the Open Innovation initiative recently launched in Turin.
-Located in the Crocetta district, this new centre aims to serve as a hub where relationships, advisory, and innovation unite to foster the development of businesses and start-ups.
+Located in the Crocetta district, this new center aims to serve as a hub where relationships, advisory, and innovation unite to foster the development of businesses and start-ups.